 Despite a typically straightforward registration process, there are significant pitfalls that applicants can fall into while attempting to register a copyright.
 It is always in the applicant’s best interest to enlist the help of an experienced intellectual property lawyer when submitting a copyright application (for copyright registration services, contact us).
 This is also applicable to the nuances involved with possible litigation and multi-faceted enforcement matters.
 Additionally, navigating the subtleties of fair use, licensing, and transfer liabilities are all potential obstacles that may arise for the copyright owner; being prepared in advance with attorney assistance provides the best chance of prevailing when faced with copyright infringement matters and beyond.

-If you require assistance in applying for a copyright registration or handling an infringement matter for an existing copyright, please contact any of the copyright attorneys at Gerben Law Firm for a free consultation.
+If you require assistance in applying for a copyright registration or handling an infringement matter for an existing copyright, please contact any of the copyright attorneys at Gerben IP for a free consultation.